wurthless-elektroniks/tv-desecrator/docs/manual/diagnostics.md

 Intended operation:

 * Red only means the board is powered.
+* Yellow should always light up when the OSD is on.
-* Yellow and Green should never light unless Blue is lit.
+* Green should only light up when Blue is on.
 * Yellow and Green should never light at the same time, except when the OSD is active.

 ## Troubleshooting